zaidalshreef/docker/readme.md

 ```

 #### PATCH '/movies/<int:id>'
-Update some information of a movie.
+- Update some information of a movie:
     - *Request body:* JSON of the information that want to update { (optional)'title': 'new title',(optional) 'release_date': '2021-02-21',(optional) 'genre': "Action"}
     - *Returns : the updated movie
     - Roles authorized : Director, Producer.